 In June 2012, he began recording his next CD, “The End of the Song”, again in Stockholm.
 Containing sixteen top-class musicians playing twenty-one instruments (including a string section, cor anglais and French horn), this CD was launched in March 2014.

 In March 2015, Alan designed and published an eBook containing more than 200 poems, entitled “Vagrant on the Hinterland of Time: Poems, Songs & Sonnets”.

 In the Summer of 2016, he recorded another CD album in Stockholm, entitled “The Key”, with a number of the songs having a full orchestral accompaniment, played by the Stockholm Concert Orchestra, directed by Johan Ahlin (who arranged the strings on Alan’s previous CD).
 The producer was Otto Wellton, at the legendary Kingside Studios near Stockholm.

-Currently, Alan is working on a didactic novel, entitled “Reluctant Angels”, as well as writing many articles and poems.
-On this blog-site you will find some sample chapters of this book, as well as many poems, articles, songs and videos of his work.
-Please feel free to interact with Alan via the contact page.
-He is not only open to discussion on the topics covered in his art but is also available to give concerts internationally as well as talks and courses.
+Please feel free to interact with Alan via the contact page by clicking on the tab at the top of the page.
+He is not only open to discussion on the topics he covers but is also available to give concerts internationally as well as a variety of talks and courses.